reysan-barillo/AppScript/README.md

      We are pleased to present your official certification document, which is attached to this email.
 This certification recognizes your proficiency with Microsoft Excel and validates your expertise at the %s level.

+     Your achievement demonstrates both your commitment to developing valuable data analysis skills and your investment in expanding your professional capabilities.
+We encourage you to add this Excel certification to your professional profile and resume.

+     If you have any questions regarding your certification or wish to explore additional Excel training opportunities, please do not hesitate to contact us.

      Best regards,
      Training Certification Team`;
      ```